-- → Levonorgestrel EC (Plan B One-Step®, AfterPill® and others) is available without prescription on store shelves. - There are no age or gender restrictions.
-Anyone of any age can buy it and no one should be asked for ID. - Young people should know that some stores still keep EC behind the counter or ask for ID, even though that's no longer required by government regulations. - ella® is available by prescription from family planning clinics and family doctors.
-They can also write a prescription for Plan B One-Step® (and value brands) if needed for insurance purposes. - → Both types of EC pills can be prescribed and ordered online through services such as Nurx or Planned Parenthood Direct. - → Not all online EC providers offer next-day delivery; since EC is more effective the sooner it is taken, it's a great idea to have EC on hand before it's needed.
+- → Levonorgestrel EC (Plan B One-Step®, Take Action® and others) is available without prescription on store shelves. - There are no age or gender restrictions.
+Anyone of any age can buy it and no one should be asked for ID. - Some stores still keep EC behind the counter or ask for ID, even though that's no longer required by government regulations. - ella® is prescription-only call your doctor or go to a family planning clinic.
+You can also get a prescription for Plan B One-Step® (and value brands) if you need it to get insurance coverage. - → Both types of EC pills can be prescribed and ordered online through services such as Nurx or Planned Parenthood Direct. - → Not all online EC providers offer next-day delivery; since EC is more effective the sooner it is taken, it's a great idea to have EC on hand before you need it.